10-year-old Jamie becomes paramedic for the day with GWAAC crewJuly 20, 2018

-The Government has announced plans to add CPR, along with other Health Education classes, onto the National Curriculum in a move which we at Great Western Air Ambulance Charity (GWAAC) are pleased to support.
+The Government has announced that all pupils will be taught vital first aid and resuscitation at school, which we at Great Western Air Ambulance Charity (GWAAC) are pleased to support.
 We know first-hand, through our work, that CPR is life-saving, which is why we have been providing vital CPR training to school children across the region since 2017 as part of our Great Western Heart Starters programme.

 Since the beginning of 2018, our Great Western Heart Starters initiative went from strength to strength, teaching CPR to secondary school pupils across our area.
 Our vision is to create a region of heart starters who can confidently administer CPR and use an AED (Automated External Defibrillator) should they ever find themselves in a situation where it’s needed.